Web Storage: Easier, More Powerful Client-Side Data Storage

 Using the Storage event

 The specification also provides for the storage event to be fired whenever the storage area changes.
-This provides various usefull attributes such as:
+This provides various useful attributes such as:

 - storageArea: Tells which kind of storage it is (Session or Local)